-It’s pretty obvious to website viewers when the article or blog is written for a google search engine rather than a human.
-Most people think high intent keywords and long tail keywords mean head search terms, when in fact a lot of long tail keywords have very high commercial intent, due to the granularity of the contest.
+It’s pretty obvious to website viewers when the article or blog is written for Google search engine marketing rather than a human.
+Most people think high intent keyword and long tail keyword means head search terms, when in fact a lot of long tail keywords have very high commercial intent, due to the granularity of the contest.

 The screenshot below shows what keyword optimization we needed to make to this very post that you are reading to align with a long-term optimal page experience.
 These delicious keyword-level insights come from surferseo.com which is an incredible way to get surgical with your on-page SEO strategy on featured snippets beyond any keyword tool we have ever touched, making it easier hands down.

 Second, search engines are getting smarter and may penalize that type of behavior.
-That doesn't mean we should ignore appropriate keyword research, they're still a valid content strategy at the top of your funnel to grow your companies website traffic and are one of the most successful organic effective advanced SEO techniques on the featured snippets and as long as Google values authoritative content ;)
+That doesn't mean we should ignore appropriate keyword research, they're still a valid content strategy at the top of your funnel to grow your companies website traffic and are one of the most successful organic effective advanced seo technologies on the featured snippets and as long as Google values authoritative content ;)

 Quite the opposite.
 We need to think a little more deeply about them.
-This is the ever-changing ideal time to step back and align your new content marketing strategy with your keyword strategy by shifting from keywords to topic clusters since the way people search volume has changed over the past few years, due to shifts in buying behaviors.
+This is the ever-changing ideal time to step back, Use new SEO techniques, and align your new content marketing strategy with your keyword strategy by shifting from keywords to topic clusters since the way people search volume has changed over the past few years, due to shifts in buying behaviors.

 These changes in search behavior have a significant impact on the way that your company should be creating persona-driven existing content in order to attract and convert your ideal customers into marketing-qualified leads.
 For instance, as important page voice-enabled searches are becoming more common with the rise in Amazon Echo dot being used in homes and offices, the nature of your on-page SEO strategy needs to change to make sense if you want to continue growing traffic to your website.

-Below highlights the huge benefits of keyword research for leveraging high-intent mixed with long-tail keywords:
+Below highlights the huge benefits of SEO techniques used in keyword research for leveraging high-intent mixed with long tail keywords: